Ashley has been working for Brightspot since March 2010.

 One project I hold special is VetStreet which was the first time I wrote requirements and was able to see a project through from beginning to launch.
 I learned a lot but also made a lot of mistakes that ultimately helped me grow.

-My current favorite project is Brightspot GO.
-Being able to implement features in our platform and be a voice for our customers to build solutions that we can streamline for multiple clients is exciting because of the long-term impact on both the product and the company.
+In general, being able to implement features in our platform and be a voice for our customers to build solutions that we can streamline for multiple clients is exciting because of the long-term impact on both the product and the company.

 What characteristics are most important to making you successful at your job?